liftr-framework/cli/README.md

 liftr -s <your-project-name>
 liftr --setup <your-project-name>

-# Adds a route to the routes folder and to the routing module
+# Create a route to the routes folder and add it to the routing module
 liftr -r <your-route-name>
 liftr --route <your-route-name>

-# Add a controller
+# Create a controller in the controller folder
 liftr -c <your-controller-name>
 liftr --controller <your-controller-name>

-# Add a middleware
+# Create a middleware in the middleware folder
 liftr -m <your-middleware-name>
 liftr --middleware <your-middleware-name>